JerryIchido/Wave-synthesizer/README.md

 Then input the frequencies and relative amplitudes (0-100) of the sine waves.
 Bit depths is fixed as 16 bits, and all amplitude are relative based on a sum of 100.
 This means 5 waves with 100 amplitude will sound the same as 5 waves with 20 amplitude.
 (They will be standardized so that they sum to 100!)
 However, if sum of amplitude is less than 100, you will be able to hear quieter sounds.

-Note: If you want less than 5 waves to be summed, leave the unwanted waves¡¯ frequency and amplitude to 0.
+Note: If you want less than 5 waves to be summed, leave the unwanted waves' frequency and amplitude to 0.

 Hitting enter will start the processing of the wave file.
 It will be outputted to the same directory of the exe file.